serenial/G-Augmented-Reality-Toolkit/README.md

 * Use the VSCode CMake intergration tools to choose the build-kit, release type to match your system
 * build the "install" target which should configure, build and install the binaries to `LabVIEW/bin` _If not using VSCode_
 * Use the provided `<platform>-win-build.bat-example` batch files as a starting point.
-Set the `VCKPGROOT` variable in the batch file and modify other values to suit your preferences.
+Adjust variables in the batch file and modify other values to suit your preferences.
 * Run your modified batch file to build and install the .dll into the `LabVIEW/bin` directory

 >![NOTE]